vaguecoder/Amazon-Scraper-Collector/README.md

 d28f9f2d0338        mongo:latest        "docker-entrypoint.s…"   14 minutes ago      Up 13 minutes       0.0.0.0:27017->27017/tcp           mongodb
 ```

-4. Unit Testing:

-This is not mandatory, but is highly recommended to run before you actually make use of the program.
-Complete details on Unit tests are explained under the section `Unit Testing` below.

 > Make use of the application after this.
 The application should function.
 How to use, is explained under `Making the Calls` and `Using Postman` sections below.

-5. Close the services/application:
+4. Close the services/application:
 ```
 docker-compose down
 ```
-This closes all the services gracefully (the word it uses for non-force shutting) along with removal of the containers.
+This closes all the services gracefully (the word it uses for non-force shutting).
+And removes the containers and network so created.

-`Note: The automatic removal process wipes out only the containers and networks that got created, and leaves the 4 images that are built (Scraper-API & Collector-API) or downloaded (mongo & golang).
+`Note: The automatic removal process wipes out only the containers and network that got created, and leaves the 2 images that are built (Scraper-API & Collector-API) and of course, the downloaded images (mongo & golang) remain.
 This is good.
-If not removed, the containers might collide with the new containers that will be build and might also lead to faulty builds.`
+If not removed, the containers might collide with the new containers that will be build and might also lead to build failures.`

 Output:
 ```